 Table 2 provides a summary of your hospital's individual MSPB performance.
-It includes the number of eligible admissions at your hospital and the MSPB amount for your hospital, the state, and the nation during the performance period from July 1, 2020 through December 31, 2020.
+It includes the number of eligible admissions at your hospital and the MSPB Amount for your hospital, the state, and the nation during the performance period from July 1, 2021, through December 31, 2021.

 Table 3 is the comparison of the hospital's MSPB performance.
-This table displays the major components used to calculate an individual hospital's MSPB Measure, including the number of eligible admissions, MSPB Amounts and the national median MSPB Amount.

-The following data are included in Table 3 for your hospital, state, and the nation: The number of eligible admissions is the number of episodeestablishing index admissions.
+This table displays the major components used to calculate an individual hospital's MSPB measure, including the number of eligible admissions, MSPB Amounts and the National Median MSPB Amount.
+The following data are included in table 3 for your hospital, state, and the nation.
+The Number of Eligible Admissions is the number of episode-establishing index admissions.
 The Average Spending Per Episode is the average spending for non-risk-adjusted services provided to a Medicare beneficiary during an episode.

-The MSPB Amount is the average payment-standardized, risk-adjusted Medicare Part A and Part B payments included in the MSPB measure for episodes that occurred during the discharge period.
-The FY 2022 episode restriction period is October 1, 2020 through December 1, 2020.
-The FY 2022 MSPB performance period is July 1, 2020 through December 31, 2020.
-The performance period is different from the episode restriction period because the entire 90-day lookback period and the entire 30-day post-discharge period must fall within the performance period.
-The U.S. national median MSPB Amount is the same for your hospital, state, and the nation.
-The MSPB Measure is the ratio of the MSPB Amount divided by the U.S. national median MSPB Amount.
+The MSPB Amount is the average payment-standardized, risk-adjusted Medicare Part A and Part B payments included in the MSPB Measure for episodes that occur during the discharge period.
+The fiscal year 2023 episode restriction period is October 1, 2021, through December 1, 2021.
+The fiscal year 2023 MSPB performance period is July 1, 2021, through December 31, 2021.

+The performance period is different from the episode restriction period because the entire 90-day lookback period and the entire 30-day postdischarge period must fall within the performance period.
+The US National Median MSPB Amount is the same for your hospital, state, and the nation.
+The MSPB Measure is the ratio of the MSPB Amount divided by the US National Median MSPB Amount.
 Only the MSPB Measure will be publicly reported.
-Hospitals with fewer than 25 episodes will not have their MSPB Measure reported publicly.
-Only state and U.S. national values will be posted in that instance.
+Hospitals with fewer than 25 episodes will not have their MSPB Measure publicly reported.
+Only state and US national values will be posted in that instance.

-Table 4 displays the national distribution of the MSPB measure by percentile across all hospitals in the nation.
-This data are the same for all hospitals.
+Table 4 displays the national distribution of the MSPB Measure by percentile across all hospitals in the nation.
+These data are the same for all hospitals.
+Next slide, please.

 The graph on this slide provides a visual representation of the national distribution of the MSPB Measure found in the HSR User Guide.
-The graph includes hospitals with an MSPB Measure between 0.5 and 1.5, representing 99.6 percent of hospitals.
+The graph includes hospitals with an MSPB Measure between 0.5 and 1.5, representing 99.7 percent of hospitals.
 Hospitals outside of this range were excluded to ensure the figure is readable.

-Table 5 provides a detailed breakdown of the individual hospital's spending by seven claim types and three time periods : three days prior to index admission, during-index admission, and 30 days after hospital discharge.
+Table 5 provides a detailed breakdown of the individual hospital's spending by seven claim types and three time periods: three days prior to the index admission, during index admission, and 30 days after hospital discharge.
 Spending levels are broken down by claim type within each of these time periods.

-Hospitals can compare the percentage of total average episode spending by claim type and time period to the percent of total average spending at hospitals in their state and the nation.
-The values included in Table 5 represent the average actual standardized episode spending amount.
-Please note that the spending amounts are not risk-adjusted for hospital case mix because risk adjustments are performed at the Major Diagnostic Category, MDC, level.
+Hospitals can compare the percentage of total average episode spending by claim type and by time period to the percent of total average spending at hospitals in their state and the nation.
+The values included in table 5 represent the average actual standardized episode spending amount.
+Please note that the spending amounts are not risk-adjusted for hospital case mix because risk adjustments are performed at the Major Diagnostic Category level.